-- 2. Owners of occupancy units that require Inspection and Permitting per 8-1-1 above should schedule the required inspection by contacting the Village Clerk.
+- 1. Initial inspection and approval of duplex, multi-family, and commercial types will be completed at the per unit level, upon passage, approval, and publication of this Ordinance in a reasonable time as determined by the Village. - 2.
+Owners of occupancy units that require Inspection and Permitting per 8-1-1 above should schedule the required inspection by contacting the Village Clerk.
 The Village Code Official will then contact the Owner to schedule and complete an Initial Inspection. - 3.
 Owners of occupancy units that have been identified by the Village as requiring Inspection and Permitting will be given notice to schedule an initial compliance inspection within 30 calendar days from said notice.
-Failure to schedule the required inspection are subject to fines up to \$100 per month, per unit until said unit(s) receives initial inspection. - 4.
-Units that pass all elements of the Inspection Checklist shall be issued an Occupancy Permit that is valid for not less than twelve months, except in cases where there is a change in ownership.
+Failure to schedule the required inspection are subject to fines up to \$750 per month, per unit until said unit(s) receives initial inspection. - 4.
+Units that pass all elements of the Inspection Checklist shall be issued an Occupancy Permit that is valid until there is a change in tenant(s).
 Occupancy permits are not transferrable. - 5.
 Owners of units having current tenants that fail to obtain an initial Occupancy Permit within 90 days of initial inspection are subject to fines up to \$500 per month, per unit until said unit(s) passes inspection.
 Unpermitted units that are also unoccupied will not have water service initiated until the permitting process initiated via payment of fee(s) and initial inspection has been scheduled.